essential baby gear for twins

 You will need different things depending on if you are breastfeeding, exclusively pumping, or formula feeding.

 This is probably the choice that you will need the most supplies for.
-Here<– is my post for the supplies you will need for exclusively pumping.
+Essentials for Exclusively Pumping <– here is my post for the supplies you will need for exclusively pumping.

-I also highly suggest you read this post my a good friend of mine: How to Breastfeed Twins: The Logistics of Double Nursing.
+I also highly suggest you read this post: How to Breastfeed Twins: The Logistics of Double Nursing.

 You will need bottles, obviously.
 In the beginning, your babies are going to be eating every 3 hours, so make sure you have at least 6 bottles.
 We used Dr. Brown’s bottles because our girls both had terrible reflux.
 We used the Avent bottles with our first, and they worked great.
 I suggest only buying a few of a certain brand in the beginning until you know that your babies will take the bottle.